shakeelvazeer/shakeelvazeer/README.md

 </p>

-<p>"A Software Engineering graduate from the University of Westminster (Informatics Institute of Technology) now working as a Web Developer.
+<p>A Software Engineering graduate from the University of Westminster (Informatics Institute of Technology) now working as a Web Developer.
 I build robust and user-centric web applications while actively pursuing a passion for Machine Learning and AI through personal projects.
-I am driven by the challenge of integrating intelligent systems into practical, real-world software."</p>
+I am driven by the challenge of integrating intelligent systems into practical, real-world software.</p>

 <h2 align="center">Connect with Me ! 🤝</h2>